-On a particularly sad day when the Indian Army lost seven brave soldiers to a cowardly terrorist attack on the army camp at Nagrota, I opened my Facebook account late evening to check the newsfeed.
+On a particularly sad day in 2016 when the Indian Army lost seven brave soldiers to a cowardly terrorist attack on the army camp at Nagrota, I opened my Facebook account late evening to check the newsfeed.
 Some stunning contradictions stared me in the face.

 The left side of my Facebook page bore a small requiem from a civilian friend about the dastardly attack and how all this is so utterly deplorable.
 It had garnered about 66 ‘likes’ in about 12 hours, a modest total by my standards.
 The right half of my FB newsfeed that contains ‘trending’ items and sponsored links showed me that the most trending thing at that time was ‘Yuvraj Singh & Hazel Keech’s wedding’ – 18000 people were talking about it.
 23000 people were talking about a Delhi High Court decree that a son has no legal right to property owned by his parents.
 57000 people were also talking about actor Aamir Khan’s dramatic body transformation for the Bollywood movie ‘Dangal’.

 As a stark contrast to all this, the terrorist attack on Nagrota was trending with 17000 people talking about it – lowest among the four items trending at 2000h on 30 Nov 16.

 I viewed my rather barren Facebook page which bore the occasional post garnering a few likes, often in single digits.
 A recent post by me on why our soldiers require modern helicopters was going down without a fight to someone’s latest profile pic.
 I shrugged my shoulders and moved on, resolving to do better next time.
 But what of our soldiers who are being paraded on Facebook without the honour & respect due to them through our actions in real life?